Weather of 2010: February 20–22

 About 42 people were reported dead and about 68 to 100 injured as rain-induced floods and mudslides hit the Portuguese island of Madeira on the 20th, local authorities said.
 The floodwaters tore down buildings, overturned cars and knocked down trees.

-The local civil protection service declared that it was "overwhelmed" by emergency calls, according to a duty police officer in an interview with a journalist from the Reuters news agency.
 According to Portuguese media, the storms were the deadliest on the east Atlantic island since prior to October 1993, when 8 people died and 19 were injured.

-The Portuguese military sent specialist rescue teams to the island of Madeira on the 21st, when it was estimated that least 38 people were known to have died in the most extreme rainstorms in 17 years as tonnes of mud and stones brought down the slopes of the island, flooding the streets of the regional capital, Funchal, and other towns.
+The Portuguese military sent specialist rescue teams to Madeira on the 21st, when it was estimated that least 38 people were known to have died in the most extreme rainstorms in 17 years as tonnes of mud and stones brought down the slopes of the island, flooding the streets of the regional capital, Funchal, and other towns.
 All utilities were knocked out across large swathes of the island.
 Ribeira Brava was also badly flooded on the 21st.
 Portuguese Prime Minister Jose Socrates, who was in Madeira, ordered an immediate rescue and aid mission for the island.
-Portuguese President Aníbal Cavaco Silva expressed his condolences in a televised statement.

 A Portuguese Navy supply ship, with a helicopter, food and medical equipment was sent to the islands that lie about 900 km/560miles from the Portuguese mainland.
-The island is very popular with foreign tourists.
-Officials from the Portuguese Department of Emergencies said that emergency teams, 56 military rescuers, search dogs and 36 firefighters were being sent to the island straight away.
+Officials from the Portuguese Department of Emergencies said that emergency teams, military rescuers, search dogs and firefighters were being sent to the island.

-The Island's authorities and the local civil protection board told CNN that one British tourist was missing.
-10 British music students from a religious school in the Channel Islands were found alive in Funchal along with an Irish tourist as the city was thrown into meteorological chaos.
 Local authorities informed the AFP news agency that 70 people were hospitalized.
 On February 22, 102 to 120 were confirmed injured and 42 were confirmed dead in Madeira.
-2 British tourists were among the dead.